aws-samples/lambda-refarch-mobilebackend/README.md

 # AWS Lambda Reference Architecture: Mobile Backends

 The [Mobile Backends](https://s3.amazonaws.com/awslambda-reference-architectures/mobile-backend/lambda-refarch-mobilebackend.pdf) reference architecture is a serverless event-driven API architecture that uses AWS Lambda, API Gateway, and other AWS Services.
-This architecture is ideal for mobile developers who need access to  workloads that need more than one data derivative of an object.
-This demo application is based on this simple architecture and can be created with two AWS CloudFormation templates, CloudSearch Engine, and a mobile SDK from API Gateway.
+This architecture is ideal for mobile developers who need access to scalable, event-driven infrastructure without having to manage the underlying compute resources.
+This demo application is based on this simple architecture and can be created with two AWS CloudFormation templates, CloudSearch Instance, and a mobile SDK from API Gateway.

 [Template One](https://s3.amazonaws.com/awslambda-reference-architectures/mobile-backends/lambda_data_stores.template)
 does the following: